IT Service Management Strategies Every Startup Needs

 - Reporting on customer experience (CX).

-- Greater visibility with all incident and requests logged equals Customer insights.
+- Greater visibility with all incidents and requests logged equals Customer insights.

 - Clear reporting of value created.